 Mesh authentication

 In order to create a secure peering, mesh STAs first authenticate each other and create a mesh PMKSA.
 This can be done using either SAE or IEEE 802.1X.
 Mesh STAs shall support SAE authentication (see 8.2a (Authentication using a password)) using a pre-shared secret with the candidate peer mesh STA.
-Optionally, mesh STAs may support IEEE 802.1X authentication.
+Optionally, mesh STAs may support IEEE 802.1X authentication (see 5.8 (IEEE Std 802.11 and IEEE Std 802.1X-2004))..

 When dot11MeshActiveAuthenticationProtocol is 1 (SAE) the scanning mesh STA shall initiate SAE to the candidate mesh STA.
 If SAE terminates unsuccessfully, the scanning mesh STA shall terminate the peering establishment procedure.
 Otherwise, the PMK that results from successful SAE authentication shall be used to create a mesh PMKSA.